 variations and flavour twists

-enjoy the uncomplicated pleasures of moscow mule recipe variations! they're super simple and take just a few minutes to make at home.
+enjoy the simple joy of moscow mule cocktail recipe variations! they’re easy to make and come together in just a few minutes.

 serving tips and etiquette